How to mitigate risk in the era of black swan events

 Below are some of the steps Dawn shared for how you can improve risk mitigation in your organization:

 While the above steps can certainly prepare your organization for black swan events, they could still be insufficient without the right tools.
-In order to overcome disruptions, you need a technology solution that offers speed, agility and flexibility.
-This is why Dawn advocates for a powerful contract lifecycle management (CLM) software like Agiloft.
+In order to overcome disruptions, you need a technology solution that offers speed, agility, and flexibility.
+This is why Dawn advocates for a powerful Contract Lifecycle Management (CLM) software like Agiloft.

-CLM can help mitigate risk because it provides transparency over all your contracts.
+CLM software can help mitigate risk because it provides transparency over all your contracts.
 The real-time visibility provides critical information like contract status and obligations, ensuring your business is following legal and regulatory requirements and avoiding financial liabilities.

 “If you don’t have a contract management system that uses AI, bless your heart… because you’re going to die.
 You’re going to get massacred somewhere,” she said.